 University of Hawai'i at Mānoa:

-sustainability discourse, material sustainability, organizational change, community-based learning, assessment, narrative, early American literature
+sustainability discourse, material sustainability, organizational change, community-based learning, service-learning, assessment, narrative, early American literature

 Hill, Yao Zhang, Tanya Renner, Francisco Acoba, Krista Hiser, and Robert W. Franco.
 "Service-Learning's Role in Achieving Institutional Outcomes: Engagement, Learning, and Achievement."
 Service-Learning at the American Community College, edited by Amy Traver and and Zivah Katz, Palgrave Macmillan, 2014, pp. 169-182.